-Rolls-Royce Partners with Karimjee Group to Drive Power Solutions in Tanzania
+Rolls-Royce partners with Karimjee Group to drive power solutions in Tanzania

-Rolls-Royce (LSE: RR., ADR: RYCEY) (www.Rolls-Royce.com) through its Power Systems division, is pleased to announce a strategic partnership with Karimjee Group, a leading conglomerate in East Africa with almost 200 years of history, to deliver advanced mtu power solutions across Tanzania.
+Dar es Salaam, Tanzania – Rolls-Royce (LSE: RR., ADR: RYCEY) through its Power Systems division, is pleased to announce a strategic partnership with Karimjee Group, a leading conglomerate in East Africa with almost 200 years of history, to deliver advanced mtu power solutions across Tanzania.
 This collaboration marks a significant step in advancing the country's energy infrastructure, supporting sustainable development, and boosting industrial growth.

 Under this partnership, Rolls-Royce will leverage Karimjee Group's extensive market presence, local expertise, and distribution network to offer the full mtu product portfolio – especially power generation systems, a strategic focus of the Power Systems division of Rolls-Royce.